Select Bus Service: Q70

 In Queens, the Q70 limited-stop bus between Woodside and LaGuardia Airport via the Roosevelt Avenue/74th Street subway station was implemented in September 2013, replacing the portion of the Q33 local bus that went to LaGuardia Airport.
 Although the Q70 was intended as a bus rapid transit project, it had yet to be branded as Select Bus Service and did not employ most SBS elements, as it lacked ticket machines, all-door boarding, branded buses, and dedicated bus lanes.

 The Q70 SBS was implemented in September 2016, when it was rebranded as the "LaGuardia Link" with the implementation of off-board payment of fares.
 As opposed to other SBS routes, the Q70 is wrapped in a light blue scheme with clouds and airplanes on the top half of the bus imposed with the standard SBS livery on the lower half.
 No fares have been charged since May 2022.

-The Q70, based out of LaGuardia Depot, is the second Queens bus line to have Select Bus Service and the first one for MTA Bus.
+The Q70, based at LaGuardia Depot, is the second Queens bus line to have Select Bus Service and the first one for MTA Bus.